 For awhile now, we have known that STEM education offers students numerous advantages.
 STEM jobs grow every year by the millions.
 What we didn’t know was just how much value the Art have to offer STEM students.
 The effects of the Arts in education go far beyond just giving children a well-rounded experience.
 Universities are now realizing that by rejecting the false dichotomy between STEM and Art Integration, they can produce better prepared STEM graduates.

 STEAM stands for Science, Technology, Engineering, Art Integration, and Mathematics.
-STEAM advocates want to incorporate STEM into the Arts in four ways:
+STEAM advocates want to incorporate STEM into the Arts in three ways:

 Make Art part of K-12 Education